Nepal Community Projects

-Moving Mountains Nepal is involved in several programs focusing on utilities and projects in the villages of Bupsa and Bumburi.
-These villages are located in the Khumbu region of Nepal, about 120km from Mt.
+Moving Mountains Nepal is involved in several programs focusing on utilities and projects in the villages of Bupsa and Bumburi in the Khumbu region of Nepal, about 120km from Mt.
 Everest.
 Our long-term vision is to help this region develop into a sustainable community that provides high levels of education, health, social welfare, and business opportunities.

 Impacts of Utilities and Projects: Improved Health and Well Being